 Certain conditions must be met for approval of reimbursement of the above expenses.
+The Expenses Policy was last reviewed in October 2017.

 Mobile Telephones

 Mobile telephones are provided to employees when necessary for them to undertake their duties effectively and safely.
 The Council pays the cost of line rental, and business calls.
 Employees are required to pay for any personal use.